 - Second email: The PI of the lab needs to simply state that you have successfully completed X number of research credits.
 If you are working with a post-doc, the post-doc may send the email, but must state the name of the PI of the lab.
 If you are working with a graduate student, the PI or post-doc must send the email.

 Students must sign up for Scientific Communication (080.500) prior to signing up for NS Research until they complete their 6 credits of research.
 (This procedure remains the same as before.)

 After completing 6 credits of research, students may sign up for NS Research without having to sign up for Scientific Communication.
 SIS will automatically check to be sure the student has 6 credits of NS Research.
 Students may still sign up for Scientific Communication, but only if they want to.

-Please note: If a student is currently finishing up their 6 credits of research – so there is an “in progress” tag on their research – then the student must wait until a grade is posted on SIS to sign up for NS Research.
-This should not be a problem, as students have until the add period to sign up for classes.
+Please note: If you are currently finishing up your 6 credits of research – so there is an “in progress” tag on your research – then you must wait until a grade is posted on SIS to sign up for NS Research.
+You have until the end of the add period to sign up for classes.

 Research Orientation Session

 Scientific communication is vital to advancing science, and the research orientation and exit sessions are designed to help you describe your laboratory experiences.
 Small groups of students will meet for a two-hour session to discuss the work that they will be doing during the upcoming semester.
 Orientation sessions are held in the Neuroscience and Behavioral Biology Conference Room, Dunning 414.